 This Lauterbrunnen hiking trail starts beside the Mürren train station and gradually meanders down to Grutschalp via the hamlet of Winteregg.

-There are some wonderful viewing opportunities of the Eiger, Jungfrau and Monch as you make your descent (or ascent) on this incredible Lauterbrunnen hike.
+There are some wonderful viewing opportunities of the Eiger, Jungfrau, and Monch as you make your descent (or ascent) on this incredible hike.

-The path is mostly flat and suitable for all ages and it’s recommended you allow around 1-hour and 10-minutes to complete this hike in Lauterbrunnen.
+The path is mostly flat and suitable for all ages and it’s recommended you allow around 1 hour and 10 minutes to complete this hike in Lauterbrunnen.

 If you are hiking in Lauterbrunnen during the summer months, a visit to the Alpkaserie Staubbach at Winteregg is a must.
+You’ll find Alpkaserie Staubbach near the Winteregg station.

 You’ll pass the farmer’s cows as you stroll along the path so do yourself a favor and sample their products.
-You’ll find Alpkaserie Staubbach near the Winteregg station.

-You can start this Lauterbrunnen hike in either Mürren or Grutschalp and it’s a great way to do something active either before or after a visit to the Schilthorn.
+You can start this hike in either Mürren or Grutschalp and it’s a great way to do something active either before or after a visit to the Schilthorn.

 Contributed By: Carolyn – Holidays to Switzerland.